Professional Standards

 Redress and Oversight

-We are not within the Legal Ombudsman scheme.
-Complaints are handled under clause 16 of these Terms and any dispute is governed by contract and consumer law.
+We are not within the Legal Ombudsman scheme: Legal Lens is a sole trader and is not regulated by the SRA, so the Legal Ombudsman will generally be unable to investigate complaints about Legal Lens.
+Complaints are handled under these Terms and any dispute is governed by contract and consumer law.
 You retain all rights under consumer protection legislation.

 Scope of Services